yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 and wants you to focus on your product.
 Maybe this happens rather often;
 I don't know.

-{% quote If you don't walk away, you accept this attitude; you're part of it %}
+{% quote If you don't walk away, you accept this attitude; you're part of it. %}

 In that case, my next question is philosophical.
 You're working for such a person and such a company.
 You're accepting their